Top 5 Government Accounting Exams in India: Syllabus, Pattern, Eligibility

 Substitution

-Important Schemes Problem on Ages Sentence Correction
+Problem on Ages

 3. RRB Junior Accounts Assistant exams

 RRB-NTPC Junior Accounts Assistant exams stand for Railway Recruitment Board Non-Technical Popular Categories.
-It is a top accounting exam after graduation conducted by the Railway Recruitment Boards (RRBs) to recruit applicants for numerous non-technical posts in the Indian Railways.
+It is a top accounts exam after graduation conducted by the Railway Recruitment Boards (RRBs) to recruit applicants for numerous non-technical posts in the Indian Railways.
 Some of the popular posts recruited through RRB-NTPC include Junior Clerk, Trains Clerk, Station Master, and Commercial Apprentice.

-Eligibility criteria
+RRB JAA Eligibility criteria

 • The applicants need to have passed a degree or equivalent from the recognized board or university by the Government of India.